rohansunar/real-estate-CI4/README.md

 Write Proper Code Comments for other developer easily understand used simply logic and minimum codes to achieve goal avoid over-engineering Responsive Design with Mobile Devices first
+Dont write css and js inline use external files

 Design a modern, minimalistic, and elegant responsive.
 The design should:
 Use clean lines, ample white space, and soft neutral tones (e.g., whites, blue, muted pastels).